carlosbarraza31/tictactoe/README.md

+# TicTacToe
+This small React application simulates a TicTacToe game with the ability to go back into a specific move and to visualize the winner.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).